 - Are manufactured in Guatemala, by Guatemalans, using local materials

 The full cost of each stove is $250.
 The recipient family must invest $50 of their own money toward this cost (with donors covering the remaining $200).
 Because they spend so much less on firewood, women recoup their $50 investment in just five months.
-To date, nearly 500 stoves have been delivered to women and their families.
-Thank you to everyone who supported this project!
+To date, more than 700 stoves have been delivered to women and their families.

 Total Cost for a Stove: $250